microsoft/azure_arc/docs/azure_jumpstart_ag/contoso_supermarket/adx_dashboards/_index.md

 - Place multiple orders by adding random items to the cart.

-- Go to ADX Portal, under Dashboards open PoS Orders report and chose time range for last 30 minutes.
+- Go to ADX portal, under Dashboards open PoS Orders report and chose time range for last 30 minutes.
 Some times it takes time to flow orders to Azure Data Explore wait for few minutes and refresh report to see data.

   ![PoS Chicago dashboard report](./img/pos_chicago_customer_report.png)